ionoid/docs.ionoid.io/docs/debug-iot-devices.md

 ## Use the Dashboard Device Information

-Go to your device details page and lookup for the following information:
+Go to <the-device-details-page/> and lookup for the following information:

 - Status and last time seen
 - Device operating system versions